 Cloud adoption doesn’t happen overnight, and organizations have to ensure disparate technologies, which may be at very different stages of their respective lifecycles, mesh well.
 They need to develop an appropriate modernization strategy and determine the best fit for each application and workload.
 The right partner can play a critical role in successfully overcoming these challenges.

-Effectual provides Strategy and Assessment, Optimization, Migration and Modernization, and Modern Cloud Management services for enterprises and public sector organizations using AWS and VMware Cloud on AWS.
+Effectual provides Strategy and Ideation, Optimization, Migration and Modernization, and Modern Cloud Management services for enterprises and public sector organizations using AWS and VMware Cloud on AWS.

 Hetal Patel is a Senior VMware Technical Lead and co-founder at Effectual, Inc.